Prague Experience logoPrague tourist information & travel guide logo

 Axa Swimming Pool

-The Axa Swimming Pool is open to the general public seven days a week, but make a note of the opening hours.
+Axa is open seven days a week, but take note of the opening hours.
 Other facilities include a sauna, solarium and massage tables - Axa Swimming Pool.

 Axa Swimming Pool in Prague